Finite-time scaling for epidemic processes with power-law superspreading events: Introduction

-{\it Introduction}.
 The ongoing COVID-19 pandemic has raised considerable concern over the superspreading phenomenon.
 In the propagation of infectious diseases, superspreading refers to when a single infected individual triggers a large number of secondary cases.
 Superspreading has been previously proposed to happen in diseases such as SARS \cite{SARS}, MERS \cite{MERS}, measles \cite{Lloyd_superspreading}, and the Ebola virus disease \cite{Ebola}.
 Naturally, understanding superspreading is crucial not only for identifing which events drive the propagation but also for implementing effective contention measures \cite{Lewis_superspreading,Sneppen_superspreading_prl,modelling_covid19}.

-Most usual definitions of superspreading have been rather vague or arbitrary.
+Most definitions of superspreading have been rather vague or arbitrary.
 For instance, some authors may define a superspreading event if a single individual provokes the direct contagion of at least 10 other individuals (secondary cases) \cite{Kucharski_book,Lewis_superspreading}.
-Other authors simply refer to the existence of heterogeneity in the transmission, or even to stochasticity.
-Trying to propose a rigorous definition, Lloyd-Smith et al. \cite{Lloyd_superspreading} associated the phenomenon to the presence of outliers in the distribution of secondary cases when these are modeled in terms of a Poisson distribution (with a mean given by the empirically-found value of the basic reproductive number $R_0$).
-Thus, an excess of outliers would suggest that the Poisson distribution is far from appropriate.
-As an alternative distribution, a negative binomial is assumed for the number of secondary cases \cite{Lloyd_superspreading,endo_abbott_kucharski} (the negative binomial {comprises Poisson as a particular case and arises as a mixture of Poisson secondary cases with gamma-distributed rates for different individuals).}
+Lloyd-Smith et al. \cite{Lloyd_superspreading} associated the phenomenon to the presence of outliers in the distribution of secondary cases when these are modeled in terms of a Poisson distribution (with a mean given by the empirically-found value of the basic reproductive number $R_0$).
+Thus, an excess of outliers would suggest that the Poisson distribution is not appropriate, and a negative binomial is introduced instead \cite{Lloyd_superspreading,endo_abbott_kucharski,Hebert_Dufresne} (this {comprises Poisson as a particular case and arises as a mixture of Poisson secondary cases with gamma-distributed rates for different individuals).}